Shaleeta/ShaleetaSite/Documentation.md

 - John went over pages setup, and discovered the missing element was a ReadMe.md file
 - I deleted all extrenuous pages and created a ReadMe file; it worked!
 - Attempted to find ways to make button on GitHub
     - Made linked text enlarged, this could work as an easy download link (automatically changes colour)
     - Reviewing posts discussing button creation on Markdown, and most involve using HTML or other languages for some parts or copying extra information
     - Simplest dynamic method is to add a photo as a button and add a link for the photo... but this means using an external editor...
     - Can you float text over an image?
 If so you could have a static button image and just change the text as needed
     - Alternatively, you could use the cover image as the dynamic button, and also use plain linked text?
+- This page wasn't rendering as Markdown, so looked into why... no clear reason, but I updated the local version (I've been working on the cloud) and it rendered finally
+- Added a list of links to the end of each page to ensure people could navigate (look at better method later)

 # Other Pages to Visit